 Most external factors are not something we can control – but we can control how we react to them.

-Reframing your thoughts helps change the feelings you have about events outside of your control.
+Reframing your thoughts helps you change your feelings about events outside of your control.
 It helps you see things in a realistic, logical way.

 Reframing Your Thoughts

-So where do you begin if your child, and maybe even you, tend to fall into these negative thinking patterns?
+So where do you begin if your child, and maybe even you, tends to fall into these negative thinking patterns?

-With practice, you can reframe the way you think.
-Over time this shift in mindset will start feeling more natural.
+With practice, you can reframe your thinking.
+Over time, this shift in mindset will start feeling more natural.